 A Birth Injury Can Have Life-Long Effects

 Giving birth to a child is one of life's greatest events.
 After 9 months, when that child is ready to be delivered, a special bond has formed between mother and child.
 The last thing that you want is for your child to incur a birth injury.
 If problems arise during delivery and are not handled correctly, a birth injury can result, and these injuries can have a severe effect on the quality of life that your child lives.
-Below, the experienced attorneys at Maloney-Frost, LLC, discuss three of the most common birth injuries that occur as a result of medical malpractice.
+Below, the experienced attorneys at Maloney-Frost-Lyons, LLC, discuss three of the most common birth injuries that occur as a result of medical malpractice.

 Brachial Plexus Injury (BPI)